 The shift shows a change in employee expectations.
 Unless employers revamp their approach towards employee experience prioritising corporate wellness, attracting new talent and talent retention of existing valued employees in the current environment will continue to be an upward battle.

-Solution to labour shortage in APAC – Corporate wellness programmes
+Solution to labour shortage in APAC –Employee Assistance Programmes

 What are the benefits of corporate wellness programmes?

-What is at stake for corporations in Hong Kong
+What’s at stake for corporations in Hong Kong?

 What is corporate wellness?

 As of now, there is no set requirement as to what corporate wellness looks like across different corporations.
-However, in general they are programs intended to improve and promote the health and fitness of employees at the workplace.
+They are programs intended to improve and promote the health and fitness of employees at the workplace.

-Thanks to this freedom, there’s a range of possibilities as to how corporations can implement corporate wellness in the workplace.
-From relatively low cost initiatives such as implementing flexible schedules to more upscale benefits such as cash rewards, and gym membership deals, there’s a lot businesses can do to make the workplace more appealing to talent.
-On top of in-house corporate wellness programmes, there’s also many ready-made plans in the market for businesses to enroll into.
+Thanks to this freedom, there are many possibilities to how corporations can implement corporate wellness in the workplace, from relatively low-cost initiatives such as implementing flexible schedules to more extensive benefits such as cash rewards and gym membership deals.
+There is a lot that businesses can do to make the workplace more appealing to talent.
+Aside from in-house corporate wellness initiatives, there are also many ready-made plans in the market for businesses.